 This is the second iteration of Mommy Rock Out, originally born a few months after our first daughter in the winter of 2011, as a place to collect my newfound creative whims.
-To read my original blog mission statement from that time, check out this bubbly optimistic original post, written from a place I am clearly way too exhausted to be visiting currently.
-I blame the toddler who refuses to sleep in her own bed.
+To read my original blog mission statement from that time, check out this bubbly optimistic post.

-Despite my current exhaustion, I still stand by The Joy…it is all about The Joy people.
+Despite a natural decline in bubbly optimism due to working parent overload, I still stand by The Joy…it is ALL about The Joy people.

-This time around, the goal with Mommy Rock Out is to bridge the personal into the universal, to discuss topics that are on the minds of my parent and soon-to-be parent peers, and share with you the cool stuff I find in my social media/working mom/general life-enthusiast day.
+This time around, the goal with Mommy Rock Out is to bridge the personal into the universal, to discuss topics that are on the minds of my parent peers, and share with you the cool stuff I find in my marketing/working mom/life-enthusiast day.

 Still want to know more?
 Here’s the nitty-gritty: